markharrison/Lab_ServiceFabric/sf.md

 # Service Fabric (Containers) - Hands-on Lab Script

-Mark Harrison : 1 Dec 2017
+Mark Harrison : 1 Dec 2017, updated 5 April 2018

 ![](Images/SF.png)

 ## Overview

 Service Fabric is a distributed systems platform that makes it easy to package, deploy, and manage scalable and reliable microservices and containers.
 Developers and administrators can avoid complex infrastructure problems and focus on implementing mission-critical, demanding workloads that are scalable, reliable, and manageable.

+In this Lab, we will deploy  a Web App to Service Fabric using a Docker container.

 ## Create SF cluster